aergoio/agora/AIPs/AIP-9.md

 Therefore, all buyers will download this watermarked short clip after purchasing.
 And the uploader can request and/or detect whether a used short clip violates the uploader's copyrights anytime and anywhere through the blockchain.

+[Banana Clips](https://bananaclips.net) will use the AERGO mainnet as the blockchain mentioned above to designate the copyright of a video representatively.

 ### Digital Video Fingerprint
 While the copyrights can be fickle by a contract between uploader and downloader, the inherited contract from the copyrights should be protected by a credible 3rd-party or system.
 This credible party can be replaced by the blockchain due to the reliability of the blockchain as one of the core feature.